monk-blade/kindle_gujarati_dictionary/CONTRIBUTE.md

 5. Once you have this file, use tab2opf.py from tools folder or download it from [here](http://www.klokan.cz/projects/stardict-lingea/) This is a free Python script by Petr Klokan.

+You can get this file using,

+   `./get_tab2opf.py`

+script.

 6. Run,